ndreynolds/vim-cakephp/README.md

 * For example, `:CRcontroller` will read in the associated controller.
 * `:CTmodel Post` will open the Post model in a new tab.

-(You don't need to use file extensions, or include the controller suffix, the plugin will do all this for you.
+(You don't need to use file extensions, or include the controller suffix--the plugin will do all this for you.
 For example, both `:Ccontroller posts` and `:Ccontroller post` will open the PostsController.php file.)